 The Cornell Law School Public Service Challenge

 The notion that all lawyers should aspire to render some legal services without fee or expectation of fee for the good of the public (pro bono publico) is deeply ingrained in the legal profession.
 The Public Interest Law Union and the Office of Public Service can help you start building your commitment to pro bono service during law school.
 The purpose of the Public Service Challenge is to provide school-wide recognition of Cornell Law Students who devote time to public service activities.
-Students who complete 25 or more pro bono hours each year will receive a Certificate from Dean Eduardo Penalver and Assistant Dean Karen Comstock.
+Students who complete 25 or more pro bono hours each year will receive a Certificate from Dean Eduardo Penalver and Assistant Dean Akua Akyea.

 In academic year 2014-2015, Cornell Law students logged 1,165 pro bono hours!